matthiasmullie/scrapbook/README.md

 [PSR-6](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-6-cache.md)
-(a PHP-FIG standard) is a drastically different cache model than KeyValueStore & psr/simplecache: instead of directly querying values from the cache, psr/cache basically operates on value objects (`Item`) to perform the changes, which then feed back to the cache (`Pool`.)
+(a PHP-FIG standard) is a drastically different cache model than KeyValueStore & psr/simple-cache: instead of directly querying values from the cache, psr/cache basically operates on value objects (`Item`) to perform the changes, which then feed back to the cache (`Pool`.)

 It doesn't let you do too many operations.
-If `get`, `set`, `delete` (and their *multi counterparts) and `delete` is all you need, you're probably better off using this (or [psr/simplecache, see below](#psrsimplecache)) as this interface is also supported by other cache libraries.
+If `get`, `set`, `delete` (and their *multi counterparts) and `delete` is all you need, you're probably better off using this (or [psr/simple-cache, see below](#psrsimple-cache)) as this interface is also supported by other cache libraries.

 You can easily use psr/cache by wrapping it around any KeyValueStore object: